Vickyprinz/WK-1-code-challenge/README.md

 a value greater than 49 and less than 39 the grade returned is D and any value less than 39 the grade returned is E

+# Speed Detector
+This program accepts a speed input and, depending on how fast it is, either produces an alright result or, if the speed exceeds the speed limit, returns demerit points.
+The program suspends the license if the speed surpasses 70 by 5km/s give the driver one demerit point and prints the total number of demerit points.If the driver points is higher than 12 points, the program suspends the drivers licence

+# Net Salary Calculator

+Author:Victor Kariuki
+License:ISC